TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Case/Index.rst

          cObject

    Description
-         Defines the rendering for all values of "key" that don't match any of the values of "Array".
+         Use this to define the rendering for *those* values of "key" that do *not* match any of the values of the "array of cObjects".

-   Default

-.. container:: table-row

-   Property
-         Array...

-   Data type
-         cObject

-   Description
-         Defines the rendering for a number of values.

-   Default

 .. container:: table-row